You've loved your taste of working remotely. Now what?

 This is good advice no matter what you're asking for.
 Being confident means knowing what you want and why it will be a benefit to everyone involved.
 Being willing to compromise is essential if you're going to negotiate for anything, including changed work arrangements.

-When we get through the current crisis, the new normal will be what we make it ‒ and the only way to get what you want is to ask for it.
+The new normal is what we make it - and the only way to get what you want is to ask for it.
 There are few guarantees in life, of course.
 Your employer may have good reasons for declining your request or needing to come to some compromise.
 But by sticking to these tips, you'll be in a better position to make working remotely a staple in your regular life.

 If working from home has been working for you, then make your case.
 After all, you've got the evidence of your experience to back it up.

-If you've decided to take the leap and search for a fully work-from-home job, you'll need a CV that sets you up for success.
-See how yours stacks up with a free CV critique.
+If you've decided to take the leap and search for a fully remote job, you'll need a CV that sets you up for success.
+See how yours stacks up with a free CV review.